What To Expect In A First Counseling Session

 Being able to talk openly about your reasons for seeking counseling is essential.
 For example, some people have severe stress and anxiety due to a demanding career.
 If this is the case, your counselor may wish to discuss some of the challenging aspects of your job to get a better picture of why these issues are happening and how they affect you.

-Your initial visit will be the beginning, and discussions about these issues can be elaborated in future sessions.
-As you go on, you may also realize problems beneath the surface that you were unaware of until you started talking to a therapist.
+Your initial visit might include discussions about the types of therapy the counselor specializes in.
+The counselor may also work with you to develop goals for therapy, which can be personalized as you achieve specific milestones.
+Over time, you may also realize problems beneath the surface that you were unaware of until you started talking to a counselor.

 It is not part of a therapist’s job to judge you - your counselor talks to people about highly personal matters every day.
 Your counselor wants to create a safe environment for you to talk about hard things, and it might take time for you to feel comfortable divulging specific concerns, which is okay.